szilG/Red-Coral-Realty/README.md

     <img src="assets/img/TESTING.md-img/01.png" width="500" alt="GitHub Start Project">
 4. Give name to the Repository.
     <img src="assets/img/TESTING.md-img/02.png" width="500" alt="GitHub Create Repo">
 5. Your repo is created.
    There are three ways to upload Html code.
 Follow the one you would like to push your code into GitHub.
     <img src="assets/img/TESTING.md-img/03.png" width="500" alt="GitHub three ways to create a repo">
 6. Make sure you have git install in your system.
-How to install Git you can [find more here](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)
+How to install Git you can [find more here](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).

-   Follow the instructions and push your code into into origin main branch.
+   Follow the instructions and push your code into origin main branch.
 7. Ones you have transferred all the files on your GitHub repository from the menu select Settings
 ![Settings button](https://content.codecademy.com/courses/freelance-1/unit-3/git%20setup/githubsettings.png)
 8. Scroll down to the GitHub Pages section.